Cumulative Layout Shift: Improve Google CLS Score

-Have you ever been in a situation where the checkout page vanishes before you click on the “place my order” button?
+Have you ever been in a situation where the checkout button vanishes when you try placing an order?

 The Core Web Vitals is designed to measure loading speed, interactivity, and visual stability of a page.

 3. Cumulative layout Shift (CLS)

 Let’s understand CLS from both user and webmasters (SEO) point of view.

 The Cumulative Layout Shift (CLS) represents the visual stability of a website.

 It measures the amount of insignificant layout shifts on a page.

 Unexpected layout shifts are the result of a web page moving around itself without user input.

 Google CLS is a kind of indicator(Signal) for you to fix the problem by measuring how often an unexpected movement of page elements affects the user experience.

 A shift in a layout can occur any time when a visible element changes its position from one rendered frame to the next.